cubicdaiya/nginx-build/README.md

 $ nginx-build -v 1.7.0 -d ~/opt/nginx -zlib
 ```

-`-zlibverson` is a option to set a version of ZLIB.
+`-zlibverson` is an option to set a version of ZLIB.

 ```bash
 $ nginx-build -v 1.7.0 -d ~/opt/nginx -zlib -zlibversion=1.2.8